camerond/camerondaigle/posts/three-types-of-meetings.md

 - **The power dynamic.** There is _always_ a power dynamic at play in any meeting; you need to understand what it is in order for it to be constructive instead of destructive to the execution of the meeting.
-- **The risks.** As you'll soon see, each of these meeting types can devolve into either a bad version of itself or literally another type of meeting if it's run poorly.
-There's even an infographic at the end, if you're patient (or impatient and willing to scroll a lot).
+- **The risks.** As you'll soon see, each of these meeting types can literally devolve into an unproductive version of __another__ type of meeting if it's run poorly.
+I event whipped up an infographic at the end to illustrate this, if you're patient (or impatient and willing to scroll a lot).

 ## Status Meetings

-Let's start with what the most common meeting type on most peoples' calendar: the status meeting.
+Let's start with what the most common meeting type on most peoples' calendars: the status meeting.
 Maybe your company has weekly readouts, or daily standups.
 Maybe there's a quarterly all-hands, or a monthly report.
-Most meetings, for better or worse, are status meetings, even when they shouldn't be (we'll get to that).
+Most meetings, for better or worse, are Status Meetings, even when they shouldn't be (we'll get to that).

 ### Status Meetings: The Goal

-The goal of a status meeting should be simply to **disseminate information**.
+The goal of a Status Meeting should be simply to **disseminate information**.
 That's it.
 If the attendees of the meeting come away with current and relevant information about whatever the hell the meeting was intending to communicate, it's done its job.

 ### Status Meetings: The Scale

-The scale of a status meeting can essentially be infinite.
-Hell, the State of the Union address is basically a nationwide status meeting.
+The scale of a Status Meeting can essentially be infinite.
+Hell, the State of the Union address is basically a nationwide Status Meeting.
 Go nuts, as long as your material is relevant to your audience.
 If it's not, you're just wasting valuable audience (and presenter) time and energy.

 ### Status Meetings: The Power Dynamic

-The power dynamic of a healthy status meeting is actually very straightforward:
+The power dynamic of a healthy Status Meeting is actually very straightforward:

 **The presenter has the power**.

 That's it.
-In a morning squad standup (the most equitable status meeting), the person speaking is the presenter, and has the power.
+In a morning squad standup (the most equitable Status Meeting), the person speaking is the presenter, and has the power.
 Even if the presenter is presenting to the executive team, they should _still_ have the power in the meeting.

 ### Status Meetings: Devolution

-Because the goal of a status meeting is so simple, and the scale can be so large, the risks of an individual status meeting can seem relatively benign, especially because the bigger a meeting is, the less often it occurs (e.g. a quarterly all-hands can be pretty boring, but at least it's only boring 4 times a year).
+Because the goal of a Status Meeting is so simple, and the scale can be so large, the risks of an individual Status Meeting can seem relatively benign, especially because the bigger a meeting is, the less often it occurs (e.g. a quarterly all-hands can be pretty boring, but at least it's only boring 4 times a year).

-But the erosion of morale from bad status meetings doesn't happen because _one_ of them is bad, it happens because _many_ of them are bad.
+But the erosion of morale from bad Status Meetings doesn't happen because _one_ of them is bad, it happens because _many_ of them are bad.

-Often when people feel like they're drowning in meetings, it's because they're having to navigate too many status meetings – meetings where they're just in the audience audience, just listening, just waiting to get back to their "real work" as it were.
-Or they're having to present, which can be equally draining – reading out information, likely over and over, as the audience or the information changes slightly from meeting to meeting.
+Often when people feel like they're drowning in meetings, it's because they're having to navigate too many Status Meetings – meetings where they're just in the audience, just listening and waiting to get back to their "real work" as it were.
+Or they're having to present (which can be equally draining) – reading out information, likely over and over, as the audience or the information changes slightly from meeting to meeting.

-#### Status meetings should be **efficient**, **structured**, and **read-only**.
+#### Status Meetings should be **efficient**, **structured**, and **read-only**.

-A status meeting that isn't **efficient** probably just needs to be shorter – even if that means it happens more often.
+A Status Meeting that isn't **efficient** probably just needs to be shorter – even if that means it happens more often.
 Is your Product Team Monthly a two-hour slog?
 Maybe it could be a sprightly _one_-hour slog, with more info in a followup document.
 Maybe it could be a trim 30 minutes biweekly.
 Hell, maybe it could be an email.

-A status meeting that isn't **structured** is probably inefficient.
-Different ceremonies for different types of status meetings can really help – make sure you have a running agenda, or a slide deck, or minutes.
+A Status Meeting that isn't **structured** is probably inefficient.
+Different ceremonies for different types of Status Meetings can really help – make sure you have a running agenda, or a slide deck, or minutes.
 The most well-loved meeting at my company is something called Design Lightning, where designers all contribute 1-2 slides of current to a deck, which a facilitator then keys through as each designer spends 1-2 minutes explaining their work.
-Snappy, structured, usually over in under 30 minutes, with folks feeling informed and inspired.
+Snappy, structured, usually over in under 30 minutes, leaving folks feeling informed and inspired.

-A status meeting that isn't **read-only** runs the biggest risk of all, because once interruptions happen and the conversation commences that the presenter/speaker has to navigate on the fly, the power of the speaker is no longer respected, and well, buddy, you're not in a status meeting anymore.
+A Status Meeting that isn't **read-only** runs the biggest risk of all, because once interruptions happen and the conversation commences that the presenter/speaker has to navigate on the fly, the power of the speaker is no longer respected, and well, buddy, you're not in a Status Meeting anymore.

 Your carefully-constructed status meeting **has devolved into a Surprise Feedback Meeting**.